A Concise History of China

 Liu Xiu, now enthroned under the name of Guangwu Di, moved the imperial capital from plundered Chang'an to Luoyang, the old Zhou capital, and from there he gradually rebuilt the country.
 For a time it looked as if the original peace and glory of the Han dynasty had been restored.
 Internal rebels were suppressed and the nomads were again beaten into submission.
 But the second reign of the dynasty witnessed little of the innovation and creativity that marked the first.
 Inventions were improved and scholars commented on the works of earlier thinkers; the population of the empire continued to grow; and trading networks expanded.
 Major breakthroughs in government, the arts, and invention, however, would have to wait for centuries and the next great dynasty, the Tang.

 The basic problems Wang Mang had tried to fix were left unresolved, so the dynasty resumed its decline after 100 A.D.
-Eight of the twelve late Han emperors were crowned before the age of 15, and monarchs that young are easily influenced by those around them.
+Eight of the fourteen late Han emperors were crowned before the age of 15, and monarchs that young are easily influenced by those around them.
 While the throne was passed from one underage emperor to another, the real power was held by regents, scholars, and in-laws.
 To offset their influence, eunuchs were hired as advisors and ministers.
 Some eunuchs were castrated criminals, and some were orphans, but many were sons of families who viewed their recruitment into the eunuch corps at the palace as a sure way to financial security and political advancement.
 As it turned out, the cure proved to be worse than the disease.
 The eunuchs were figures of contempt, their "handicap" seen as doubly bad in a family-oriented society such as China, but their proximity to the emperor gave them a high degree of political power.
 Always greedy for more power (perhaps because they were scorned by everyone respectable?) the eunuchs persuaded the emperors to increase their numbers in the court from mere tens to more than 2,000.
 They killed officials who offended them and prevented the relatives of these enemies from holding office.
 Unashamed of their corruption, the eunuchs brazenly put up for sale the highest positions in the empire; five million coins was the going price to become one of the emperor's nine ministers.
 The price for the governorship of a province--a job with more opportunities for money making--peaked at twenty million coins.

 The playing off of eunuchs against bureaucrats and clique against clique resulted in bloodbaths and endless intrigue.
-The beginning of the end for the dynasty, however, came with the arrival of those underrated international travelers: microbes.
+The beginning of the end for the dynasty, however, came with the arrival of those underrated international killers: microbes.
 In 162 a particularly bad epidemic ravaged northwest China.
 We do not know what disease it was, but it could have been smallpox or measles, since both caused trouble on the other end of the Silk Road (in Roman-ruled Turkey & Syria) a few years later.
 At any rate, wherever it struck, it killed three out of ten; this can really mess up a society!
 Since the government couldn't cope with the problem (it was left understaffed, after all), the common people turned to Zhang Zhue, a Daoist faith healer who cured many with his magic and medicine.
 He wrote a book called The Way of Peace, and soon had so many followers that he organized them under 36 disciples.
 They preached the fall of the dynasty in poetic language, put on yellow turbans, and armed themselves.
 In 184 the Yellow River flooded, causing more epidemics and discontent, and the "Yellow Turban" communities gained more followers because they offered a life with peace and order in it.
 Later in the same year Zhang Zhue proclaimed a revolution against the Han emperor and his eunuchs; by now the Yellow Turban armies were so large that imperial soldiers fled without a fight.
-In desperation the emperor, Ling Di, called for help from the wealthy families of the country; by this time these families had hired so many private bodyguards that they outnumbered the soldiers in the imperial army!
+In desperation the emperor, Lingdi, called for help from the wealthy families of the country; by this time these families had hired so many private bodyguards that they outnumbered the soldiers in the imperial army!
 Several freelance warlords answered the call, brought their troops to Chang'an, and took on the Yellow Turbans in a series of battles across the north China plain.
 By 188 they had gotten the upper hand against the medical rebels, and Zhang Zhue was slain.
 Now, instead of the Yellow Turbans, the government had to worry about all the private armies it had conjured up!

 The rest of this chapter is taken from The Romance of the Three Kingdoms, China's most famous swashbuckling epic.
 It is usually regarded as a historical novel, but all of the characters in it were real; it should be seen as a combination of truth and legend, like Homer's Iliad.
 Since no historian like Sima Qian lived in the late second/early third century A.D. to tell us what really happened, it will have to do as the "official" explanation of how the Han dynasty ended.

-To start with, both of Emperor Ling Di's heirs were little boys.
+To start with, both of Lingdi's heirs were little boys.
 Prince Pian's mother, the empress, came from a humble family; her brother He Jin had gone straight from being a dog butcher to generalissimo.
 The other prince, Prince Xie, was the son of a concubine who had the backing of the old emperor's mother and the eunuchs.
 When Ling Di died in 189, He Jin barged into the room where the late emperor's corpse was on display, killed a eunuch who got in the way, and proclaimed his nephew Pian the new emperor.
 Then he banished and murdered the old empress, but there were so many eunuchs he had to think of another way to deal with them.
 He decided to call the private armies to the capital, although he knew this was like lighting a furnace to burn a hair!

 While the warlords were on the way, He Jin and another general asked the young emperor for permission to execute the court eunuchs; hearing of this plan, the eunuchs ambushed and beheaded He Jin, but the troops obeyed the orders of the other general and slaughtered every eunuch they could find in the palace.
 Then a private army arrived outside, but it was one led by Dong Zhuo, a relative of the late empress and friend of the eunuchs.
 When he found out what had just happened in the palace, Dong Zhuo stormed it, replaced Pian with Xie as emperor (Xie was known as Xiandi after this), and killed off the entire He family, boy, mom and all.